 This self-guided tutorial focuses on Panopto.

-Please review the following five tasks.
+Please review the following six tasks.
 Each item will open in a new window/tab, allowing you to review the item’s content without losing this page.
 Close the item’s tab to return to this page and move on to the next item in the list.

 - Read What is Accessibility?